Onconova Therapeutics – Consenus Indicates Potential 490.0% Upside

-Onconova Therapeutics found using ticker (ONTX) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 2 and 1.3 with a mean TP of 1.77.
-Now with the previous closing price of 0.3 this would imply there is a potential upside of 490.0%.
-The 50 day MA is 0.32 and the 200 moving average now moves to 0.42.
-The market capitalisation for the company is $51m.
+Onconova Therapeutics with ticker code (ONTX) now have 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 2 and 1.3 calculating the mean target price we have 1.77.
+Given that the stocks previous close was at 0.3 this would imply there is a potential upside of 490.0%.
+The 50 day moving average now sits at 0.31 and the 200 moving average now moves to 0.41.
+The company has a market cap of $54m.
 Find out more information at: http://www.onconova.com

 Onconova Therapeutics, a clinical-stage biopharmaceutical company, focuses on discovering and developing small molecule product candidates to treat cancer.
 Its product candidates include Rigosertib IV, which is in Phase III clinical trial for patients with higher risk myelodysplastic syndromes (MDS); Rigosertib oral in combination with azacitidine that is in Phase II clinical trial for patients with higher-risk MDS; and Rigosertib oral, which is in Phase II clinical trial for patients with lower risk MDS.
 The company also develops Briciclib, which is in Phase I multi-site dose-escalation trial for patients with advanced solid tumors; and Recilisib that has completed four Phase I clinical trials for patients with acute radiation syndromes.
 In addition, it has various product candidates in preclinical development that target kinases, cellular metabolism, or cell division.
 The company has a license agreement with SymBio Pharmaceuticals Limited; a development and license agreement with Baxter Healthcare SA; a license, development, and commercialization agreement with Pint International SA; a license and collaboration agreement with HanX Biopharmaceuticals; and a collaboration agreement with Inceptua Medicines Access for a pre-approval access program related to intravenous rigosertib.
 Onconova Therapeutics was founded in 1998 and is headquartered in Newtown, Pennsylvania.